Internet-Draft Enhanced VPN Framework June 2024

 7.3.
 SDN Scaling

-The centralized approach of SDN requires state to be stored in the network, but does not have the overhead of also requiring control plane state to be maintained.
-Each individual network node may need to maintain a communication channel with an SDN controller, but that compares favorably with the need for a control plane to maintain communication with all neighbors.
+The centralized approach of SDN requires control plane state to be stored in the network, but can reduce the overhead of control channels to be maintained.
+Each individual network node may need to maintain a control channel with an SDN controller, which is considered more scalable comparing to the need of maintaining control channels with a set of neighbor nodes.

 However, SDN may transfer some of the scalability concerns from the network to a centralized controller.
 In particular, there may be a heavy processing burden at the controller, and a heavy load in the network surrounding the controller.
 A centralized controller may also present a single point of failure within the network.